codingforeveryone/READMEs/programmer-skills/online-console-options.md

   1. Supported languages: Python, JavaScript, Ruby, Scheme, C#, Java, PHP, C++, C...
 (The list goes on!)<br>
   2. You can run code in the console and there is a built in syntax checker too.<br>
-  3. You can use this tool without an account and can save multiple sets of code with an account<br>
+  3. You can use this tool without an account and can save multiple sets of code with an account.<br>

 <b>Pros:</b> The best tool for creating functions and testing them in a console.
 Free service with great aims to democratize coding and make it accessible.<br>
 <b>Cons:</b> You have to create an account to retrieve saved code.